Home Web Development Flask Framework Cookbook - Second Edition

 app.config.from_pyfile('/path/to/config/file')

 An interesting way of laying out configurations for different deployment modes, such as production, testing, staging, and so on, can be cleanly done using the inheritance pattern of classes.
-As the project gets bigger, you can have different deployment modes such as development, staging, production, and so on, where each mode can have several different configuration settings, and some settings will remain the same.
+As your project gets bigger, you can have different deployment modes, such as development, staging, production, and so on, where each mode can have several different configuration settings, or some settings that will remain the same.
+In this recipe, we will learn how to use class-based settings to achieve such a pattern.

 How to do it...

-We can have a default setting base class, and other classes can inherit this base class and override or add deployment-specific configuration variables.
+We can have a default setting base class, and other classes can inherit that base class and override or add deployment-specific configuration variables to it, as shown in the following example:

 class BaseConfig(object):